- According to IEC Standard

 This produces resistance and makes it very hard for the electricity to flow.
 A thin wire’s resistance is higher than a thick wire’s resistance since a thin wire has a lower density of electrons to carry the current.
 The 12 gauge thin wire, with a conductor diameter of 2.05mm, has the lowest resistance of the two gauge wires (22 and 12), which means that it has enough thickness that helps in safely conducting electricity.

-Compared with a 14 gauge wire, the resistance of a 12 gauge thin wire is lower than that of a 14-gauge wire because it is broader.
+Compared with a 14 awg wire, the resistance of a 12 gauge thin wire is lower than that of a 14-gauge wire because it is broader.
 The lower resistance of, 12 gauge high-temperature wire allows more charge to travel through it at a faster pace, allowing a bigger current to flow through it.
-As a result, 12-gauge wire is utilized in circuits with 20-amp plugs and circuit breakers.
+As a result, 12 gauge wire is utilized in circuits with 20-amp plugs and circuit breakers.
 The 12 gauge wire amps are rated as 1.588 per 1000 ft or 5.21 per 1000 m.
 Other than a cross-sectional area which is a function of 12 AWG wire thickness, the resistance of the wire is also affected by length, where the longer the length the greater the resistance.

 4. Is it 12 gauge wire vs 14?